 resources.
 Unlike encryption methods that encrypt individual

-files, the built-in gbde
+files, the built-in gbde and

-utilities can be used to transparently
+geli utilities can be used to transparently

 encrypt entire file systems.
 No cleartext ever touches the hard